 The ProQOL thrives and lives based on generous donations of data from people just like you.
-Here is information for you to learn how donated data are used.
+Here is information for you to learn how donated data is used.

 Please read this information before your data submission.

-No. We never keep any individually identifying information.
+No. We never keep any identifying information on individuals.

-No. We never publish any one data set.
-Data are merged with other data so that no one dataset can be identified.
+No. We never publish any one data-set.
+Data-sets are compiled together so that no singular data-set can be identified.

 For example, we have collected data from multiple studies of nurses.
-The data are merged as nursing data, not specific project data.
+The data is merged as overall nursing data, not specific project data.
 When we have sufficient data to subdivide a group, we may do that.
-However, no single dataset is used.
-No groups of less than 25 cases are used.
+However, no single data-set is used.
+We will only use groups larger than 25 cases.

 We understand and respect the need to protect the identity of small or unique types of groups.

-Some of our data come from rural areas or specialized types of professions.
-We understand that people in a particular geographical or professional area know that data are being collected from them and thus might be able to “see” themselves or their community and work out the details of the data collection.
-We are very careful to merge these types of groups with other data in such a way that they are not identifiable.
+Some of our data comes from rural areas or specialized types of professions.
+We understand that people within a particular geographical or professional areas will know that data is being collected from them.
+Thus, they might be able to “see” themselves or their community and work out the details of the data collection.
+We are very careful to merge unique or small groups with other data in such a way that they are not identifiable.
 There are several types of protections we provide.
 First, we monitor the size of the research subset we analyze.
-When there are rural or very specialized groups we typically merge them into cells larger than 25.
+When there are rural or very specialized groups we typically combine them into groups larger than 25.
 Second, in the case of very specialized professions we merge them with similar but not as specific types of professions.

 For example, if you are collecting data from social workers in Alaska, your data could be coded in the data base as Alaska social workers.
-There is no individually identifying information in the data bank.
-There is no way to identify the person donating data or the individuals who completed the measure.
+There is no individually identifying information in the data-bank.
+There is no way to identify the person donating data or the individuals who have completed the measure.

 We are always happy to have any data that can be provided to us.
-We hope that you will have variables to go with the ProQOL that can better help us understand measuring compassion satisfaction and compassion fatigue.
-Other variable should include, if at all possible, gender, type of workers, country and if a specific trauma event that would have a particularly recognizable impact.
-Other important variables include years in field, anticipated years to retirement or leaving the field, training educational level, work setting, work tempo, and others.
-It is our practice to take as many variables as people are willing to provide since we can often merge types of variables into one.
+We hope that you will have variables to go with the ProQOL that can improve our ability to measure compassion satisfaction and compassion fatigue.
+Other variables should include, if at all possible, gender, type of workers, country, and if a specific trauma event has had a particular recognizable impact.
+Other important variables include: years in field, anticipated years until retirement or leaving the field, education training level, work setting, work tempo, and others.
+It is our practice to take as many variables as people are willing to provide since we can often merge the various types of variables into one.

 Yes.
 We keep contact information about the person who donated the data.
 These files are treated in a confidential manner and only ProQOL staff have access.
-The contact information is no maintained in the data bank itself.
-The contact information for the person donating data is retained in a separate file and linked only by a code.
+The contact information is not maintained in the data-bank itself.
+The contact information of the individual donating data is retained in a separate file and linked only by a code.
 We retain name, email and when appropriate, address of those who donate data.